guido57/esp32_loraprs_gps/README.md

-This project is forked from https://github.com/sh123/esp32_loraprs to convert to obtain a simple LoRa APRS beacon and tracker, adding a GPS module.
+This project is forked from https://github.com/sh123/esp32_loraprs to reduce it to a simple LoRa APRS beacon and tracker, but adding a GPS module.
-The functions:
+For this eason, the functions:
 - LoRa APRSDroid KISS Bluetooth modem
 - LoRa APRS-IS RX/TX iGate server over WiFI
 - digipeater